 Murrin Provincial Park is a small 25-hectare park just south of Squamish and north of Britannia Beach.
 It’s a popular place to visit when traveling through the Sea to Sky region between Vancouver and Whistler.

 The park is about a 5-minute drive from the Britannia Mine Museum and 7 minutes from Squamish’s Stawamus Chief Provincial Park.
-It’s right beside the highway, which makes it a convenient place to stop at, but also not the quietest place near the entrance either.
+It’s right beside the highway, which makes it a convenient place to stop at but means it can be pretty loud near the entrance.

 What to do at Murrin Park